janastu/swtstore/README.md

   `` $ python dbsetup.py ``

-**NOTE:** Please remember that all these configuration step is necessary and is required wether you are running the application locally or deploying it on a server.
+**NOTE:** Please remember that all these configuration step is necessary and is required whether you are running the application locally or deploying it on a server.